jtrain/fabric-encrypt/README.rst

 one better, and allow access management to those secrets so some members of your team can have production access, while others can have preproduction.

-A typical usage of the tool may look like this.
+A typical usage of the tool may look like this:

 .. code-block:: python
     import StringIO